mariuszm/ng-devstack/README.md

 ## Additional info

-Vendor files downloaded with Bower can be added manually by editing `'vendor_files'` section in `config.json` file.
+Vendor files downloaded with Bower can be added to project by editing `'vendor_files'` section in `config.json` file.

 If you would like to enable AngularJS HTML5 mode, you have to uncomment 2 lines in `src/app/app.js` and `server.js`: